 Christmas dishes in Madeira

 In this respect, I felt the biggest difference between holidays in Poland, where I am from, and holidays in Madeira.
 In Poland, we have a Christmas Eve tradition of cooking twelve dishes.
-Dishes which are not only delicious (oh my beloved pierogi…), but also unusual and eating them is a true celebration since they are not usually cooked outside the holiday season.
+Dishes which are not only delicious (oh my beloved pierogi…), but also unusual and are not usually cooked outside the holiday season.
 On Christmas Eve and during Christmas in Madeira, meat, fish and seafood dishes are usually served.
 Although delicious, these dishes are not as unusual, you can often eat them throughout the year, which does not give a sense of “uniqueness” of these dishes as much as I am used to in my home country.

 Examples of Christmas dishes in Madeira are: